 This also means that it is crucial justify the choices you have made (why you chose method X over method Y, why made choice Z in the preparation of data) – that way we can evaluate, not just your results, but the entire process you have used to arrive at those results (so even if you did something wrong, you can still get credit for having thought about the problem the right way).

-On the structure of your Thesis
+Tip 2: How to structure of your Thesis

 There are many ways to structure a thesis, but I recommend something like this